mylo-james/dataflow/instructions.md

 ## Redux->Express/Postgres

 Step 5.
-Begin writing the ThunkActionCreator planned in *Redux-React* step 4
+Begin writing the ThunkActionCreator planned in step 4.

 - Make sure the variables passed in from the React component are what you're expecting.